ChickenProp/chickenprop.github.com/drafts/why-im-punching-you.md

 * It's slower.
 Sometimes that's probably neutral-to-good.
 But often, if punching someone is better than the alternatives, it's because they're currently hurting other people.
 If punching them will make them stop, then ideally we want to punch quickly.

-I'm not sure how all these factors really shake out, and I think it'll vary from case to case.
-So I think my advice is: if you're thinking of writing one of those all-in-one posts, consider splitting it up.
-It won't necessarily always be the right thing to do, but I think it's an option to bear in mind.
+I'm not sure how all these factors really shake out, and I expect it'll vary from case to case.
+So I don't want to offer a blanket suggestion.
+I think my advice is: if you're thinking of writing one of those all-in-one posts, consider splitting it up.
+It won't always be the right thing to do, but I think it's an option to bear in mind.
 Here are some questions to ask that might sway you in one direction or the other:

 * How hard are you punching?
 (And not just you personally, but your audience.
 If your audience is large and vicious, then no matter how gently you yourself punch someone, they're going to experience a lot of pummelling.)
 If someone googles Bob, will they find your punches?
 At least once, Scott Alexander used a pseudonym for a person he was punching; this seems like a useful tool.